mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

     ...
 ~~~~~~~~

-This example is simple but is intended to be show you how to encode parameters for a problem where you want to search for values to maximize a fitness function that you specify.
+This example is simple but is intended to show you how to encode parameters for a problem where you want to search for values to maximize a fitness function that you specify.
 Using the library developed in this chapter you should be able to set up and run a GA simulation for your own applications.

-The important takeaway is that if you can encode a problem space as a chromosome and you have a fitness function to rate the numerical effectiveness of a chromosome, then Genetic Algorithms are an affective alternative to greedy search algorithms.
+The important takeaway is that if you can encode a problem space as a chromosome and you have a fitness function to rate the numerical effectiveness of a chromosome, then Genetic Algorithms are an effective alternative to greedy search algorithms.